Elder abuse - What's happening in South Australia?

 raise public awareness of the rights of older people, what Elder Abuse is, what the signs are and where to go for information and support; and

 enable South Australians to feel confident about seeking help and information if they believe an older person’s rights are not being respected.

 The media campaign featured outdoor, digital, radio and press advertising across metropolitan and regional South Australia.

 Elder abuse prevention resources

 Safeguarding against elder abuse

-A useful Carers SA resource funded by Office for the Ageing for paid and unpaid carers to recognise risk factors for elder abuse, and implement helpful strategies to prevent and minimise elder abuse.
+A useful Carers SA resource funded by Office for Ageing Well for paid and unpaid carers to recognise risk factors for elder abuse, and implement helpful strategies to prevent and minimise elder abuse.

-Funded by the Office for the Ageing, Living a Positive Life comprises two short films developed by the Aged Rights Advocacy Service.
+Funded by Office for Ageing Well, Living a Positive Life comprises two short films developed by the Aged Rights Advocacy Service.
 The films demonstrate how older South Australians, including older people from Aboriginal communities, can increase their safety, control over their lives, and knowledge of strategies to prevent elder abuse.

 Good Practice Guidelines to Prevent Abuse of Older South Australians

 Developed by Office for Ageing Well, the Good Practice Guidelines are a five step practical tool to help organisations identify, develop and implement action plans to improve elder abuse practice, policies and protocols.